Paper and packaging

 For whiter paper

-As the world’s third largest producer of hydrogen peroxide (or oxygenated water) and the European leader in sodium chlorate, the Arkema group is today a major supplier of pulp and paper bleaching products under the Alpure® and Albone® brands.
+As the world’s third largest producer of hydrogen peroxide (or oxygenated water) and the European leader in sodium chlorate, today the Arkema Group is a major supplier of pulp and paper bleaching products under the Alpure® and Albone® brands.
 It has production facilities in Asia, Europe and North America.

 Stable, colorless and biodegradable, hydrogen peroxide does not produce any by-products.